versionone/VersionOne.ServiceHost.Core/ACKNOWLEDGEMENTS.md

-## Acknowledgements
+# Acknowledgements
-Package management support is provided by NuGet, which is open source software.
+Package management support is provided by NuGet, which is open-source software.

 The original software is available from: http://nuget.codeplex.com/